Ameesha Patel

-Ameesha Patel (/hns/; born 9 June 1975) is an Indian actress who appears in Hindi and Telugu films.
+Ameesha Patel (/hns/; born 9 June 1975) is a former Indian actress who appeared in Hindi and Telugu films.
 Patel is the recipient of several awards such as a Filmfare Award and a Zee Cine Award.

 Patel made her acting debut in 2000 with the romantic thriller film Kaho Naa...
 Pyaar Hai, a major commercial success, which earned her the Zee Cine Award for Best Female Debut.
 This success continued with the Telugu action film Badri (2000) and the top-grossing period film Gadar: Ek Prem Katha (2001), which won her a Filmfare Special Performance Award.
 After starring in Humraaz and Kya Yehi Pyaar Hai (both 2002), Patel's career declined, and she took on supporting roles in Honeymoon Travels Pvt.
 Ltd. (2007), Bhool Bhulaiyaa (2007) and Race 2 (2013).

 After continued fluctuations, Patel made a career comeback by reprising her role in the sequel Gadar 2 (2023), which emerged as her highest grossing release.
 In addition to her acting career, Patel is a humanitarian and works for a number of causes.